 When Should You Replace a Water Heater?

-Monitoring the performance of your water heater is pivotal to preventing a problem before it happens.
-A few things are usually good indicators your water heater is reaching its end of life, and it may be time for a replacement.
-Keep in mind these are issues that matter more as you are reaching the later stages of the water heater’s lifespan, and some of them may be reparable issues versus an entire replacement of the unit.
+Monitoring your water heater’s performance is pivotal to preventing a problem before it happens.
+A few things usually indicate that your water heater is reaching its end of life, and it may be time for a replacement.
+Keep in mind that these issues matter more as you are reaching the later stages of the water heater’s lifespan, and some of them may be reparable issues rather than an entire replacement of the unit.

 Lack of Hot Water